Kinegraph-X/formantCore/readme.md

-Sonata: Fast & Efficient Frontend Framework (aka.
-Formant)
+Panta Rhei: Fast & Efficient Frontend Framework (aka.
+Formant, aka.
+Sonata)
 ============================================

 Welcome to Formant – the JavaScript framework designed for instant display, and easy frontend development.
 We developed it to say goodbye to sluggish apps and tangled code.
 It's still experimental, but just give a try to the demos, you'll be surprised.